johnossawy/xrp_price_alerts/README.md

 - Compares the current price with the price from the last hour and the last 24 hours.
 - Posts an update to Twitter every hour, highlighting significant changes in the price.
 - Automatically saves the last posted price for future comparisons.
+- Generates candlestick charts for 3-hour summaries using mplfinance.

 ## Setup